cdeboever3/deboever-sf3b1-2015/README.md

 In the manuscript, I refer to 3' splice sites only as 3' splice sites or 3'SSs.
 However, in the code and notebooks for this project, I sometimes refer to them as acceptors.
 Similarly, I refer to 5' splice sites as donors in the code and notebooks in some cases.
-I generally try to "junction" to refer to a gap spanned in the RNA-seq data and "splice site" to refer to an annotated or cryptic splice site.
+I generally try to use "junction" to refer to a gap spanned in the RNA-seq data and "splice site" to refer to an annotated or cryptic splice site.

 In the manuscript, I refer to 3'SSs or other features annotated in Gencode as